-COURSE POLICIES:
+COURSE POLICIES

-ATTENDANCE POLICY:
+ATTENDANCE POLICY

 Although this is an online course, students are expected to review all material posted on the course E-Learning site (i.e., lectures, articles, videos, etc.), as scheduled, and to read the texts in the order posted.
 Students are also expected to complete all module activities, discussion posts, and exams on schedule.
-Assignments are due by 11:59 pm on the day assigned unless otherwise specified.
+Assignments are due by 11:59 pm (i.e., BEFORE MIDNIGHT) on the day assigned unless otherwise specified.